mayakraft/Origami-Writing/readme.md

 }
 ```

-put many of them together in an array to make the whole fold sequence for an origami
+put many of these together in an array and you have the step by step instructions for an origami

 ``` javascript
 "sequence":[